Family Tax Planning

 If your spouse/civil partner has become a shareholder or partner for legitimate reasons it will still be safe to do in future.

-It is important that the gift of shares or partnership is an outright gift with no strings attached.
-Otherwise it will not count.
+It is important that the gift of shares or partnership is an outright gift with no expectations.
+Otherwise, it will not count.

 This can however be one of those grey areas mentioned earlier and you should get further advice from your accountant in your own situation as every case here will be different.